 Mr. Faberman represents aviation clients on a variety of business, legislative, and regulatory issues before the U.S. Departments of Transportation (DOT), Justice (DOJ), State (DOS), and Homeland Security (DHS)/Transportation Security Administration (TSA), Federal Aviation Administration (FAA), and Congress.
 He focuses on expanding opportunities for carriers, airport authorities, and communities.

-Chambers USA has again ranked Mr. Faberman as one of the country’s “Leading Lawyers,” citing him as an “exceptionally well connected” (2013) and a “talented lawyer” (2012) who is “well versed in just about every area related to airline competition, regulation and dealing with the FAA and TSA” (2011).
+Chambers USA has again ranked Mr. Faberman as one of the country’s “Leading Lawyers,” citing him as an “exceptionally well connected” (2013), “fine” (2014), and “talented lawyer” (2012) who is “well versed in just about every area related to airline competition, regulation and dealing with the FAA and TSA” (2011).
 Clients have told Chambers that they “admire his creative approach” (2013) and that Mr. Faberman is “very good on policy work” (2012) and is “responsive, insightful, smart, and tough with a big personality” (2011).